 We are anticipating additional delays at the customs border, combined with extended delivery periods on imported goods due to the enhanced regulations and potential lack of availability of transportation from a number of ports.
 We are regularly reviewing our stockholding, particularly on critical products and spare parts for maintenance and repair to manage these anticipated extended delivery periods.
 We are expecting potential significant market volatility over the coming months, which could adversely affect the current UK economic and supply chain environment.

 Where possible we are identifying alternative manufacturer’s products for our current fast moving critical products and on request will provide samples to customers to pre-approve these alternative items as backup, critical for their work, prior to Brexit.
 If however any customers who are not currently purchasing these critical items from Camlab and wish to consider Camlab as a secondary or dual-source for these goods we would be happy to also discuss their requirements for inclusion in our stock planning process or to be listed on their system as an alternative source.

-We have assessed that there is also likely to be an adverse impact on both currency and costs of imports over the coming months and our suppliers may also increase prices on short notice.
+We have assessed that there is also likely to be an adverse impact on both currency and costs of imports.
+Our suppliers may also increase prices on short notice.
 We wish to minimise the impact of this by increasing our stock holding and are encouraging our customer base to pre-order critical items so this can be included in our planning.
 This will reduce the cost impact for those customers who can commit to a pre-order.